web-202/web-pz-2-5/README.md

-# Practical lesson pz-2-5 WEB
+gi# Practical lesson pz-2-5 WEB
 > In this lesson students should build a JavaScript calculator

 ### Acceptance criteria